 With the adoption of the Green Port Program in 2008, the Port began introducing alternative fuels to reduce emissions from its fleet.
 Today, approximately 24% of the vehicle fleet includes alternative fuels or cleaner technology such as a hybrid vehicle.
-Since the Port's first inventory of GHG emissions from the vehicle fleet,
+Since the Port's first inventory of GHG emissions from the vehicle fleet, emissions have decreased roughly 19% reflecting a reduction in fuel consumptions and use of low carbon fuels.
+Below are examples of alternative fuels and cleaner technologies incorporated into the fleet:

-15 hybrid vehicles including SUVs and police vehicles;

-10 CNG vehicles across a variety of vehicles types from light-duty passenger vehicles to heavy-duty trucks;

-Diesel particulate filters for heavy-duty vehicles, where necessary;

-One electric light-duty passenger vehicle; and

-Use of renewable diesel beginning in 2018.1
+- 15 hybrid vehicles including SUVs and police vehicles; - 10 CNG vehicles across a variety of vehicles types from light-duty passenger vehicles to heavy-duty trucks; - Diesel particulate filters for heavy-duty vehicles, where necessary; - One electric light-duty passenger vehicle; and - Use of renewable diesel beginning in 2018.